syedsadman16/FlaskBlog/README.md

   ....
 ```

-***

-#### Saving data to database
-Once database is setup, now create a way for the database content to be saved and displayed.

-- Database information is stored using a form.
-The page with the form should already hava a route with its template rendered.
 - When the form is being sumbitted, that needs another route.
-Import request into flask.
+Import 'request' into flask.
 Now create the function and specify the method.
 By default its GET so make this POST since uploading data.
 ```python
 @app.route('/submit', methods=['POST'])
 def submit():